zu1k/hexo-lazyload-image-cdn/README.md

-# hexo-lazyload-image
+# hexo-lazyload-image-cdn

-**hexo-lazyload-image** is a hexo plugin which is used to have all images support lazyload automatically.
+**hexo-lazyload-image-cdn** is a hexo plugin which is used to have all images support lazyload automatically.
 With the help of this functionality, it will improve lots of the loading proformance..

 All the lazy-load images only shows up when they are within current viewport.